GMHA prides ourselves on the quality of housing it provides.

 This program provides on-the-job training so that residents can learn a new skill.
-The benefit of this program is that the income that is received is not counted toward rent.
-This gives residents an opportunity to save money.
+The benefit of this program is the income you received is not counted toward rent.
+This gives residents an opportunity to save money and gain valuable experience.

-problems as well as to promote self-sufficiency.
+The Social Worker is also available to all GMHA residents to assist with resolving problems as well as to promote self-sufficiency.
 The Social Worker serves as an advocate for residents who need assistance.
 They provide support and encouragement for residents who need assistance with accomplishing their goals.